 That tells us who the merchant is.
 Without a doubt it's Jesus Christ, our Redeemer.

 Like the hidden treasure, the pearl is something of value.
 It can be part of a treasure, but there is one difference between "treasure" and "the pearl."
-Notice what it says in verse 44 of Matthew 13.
-It says "like treasure," but notice what it says in verse 46—"one pearl of great price."
+Notice what it says in Matthew 13:44.
+It says "like treasure," but notice what it says in Matthew 13:46—"one pearl of great price."
 What's the difference?
 "Treasure" is a collective noun.
 That is, it is made up of many pieces of gold, silver, coins, articles of fine clothing, art, gem stones.
 It's like the treasure of a pirate that's buried somewhere in the Caribbean.
 There's usually a chest of something.
 That's what He's looking at in the Parable of the Hidden Treasure—many some things, many treasures.
 What He is looking at in The Parable of the Pearl of Great Price is one particular treasure.
 We might call it "the centerpiece" of His treasure as this one Pearl of Great Price.

 Here you have that "one" bit again, but I wanted "one body."
 Here Paul stresses the church's singularity, its uniqueness, its oneness.
 There is only ONE church.